bty123/BADPatch/README.md

 This is the code implementation of our paper “BADPatch: Black-box Adversarial Depth Patch for Inducing Vehicle Vanishing on Monocular Depth Estimation.”

 ## Environment preparation
-Create a new conda environment of Python 3.9 called BADPatch:
+Create a new conda environment of Python 3.9 called BADPatch:<br>
 'conda create -n BadPart python=3.8 conda activate BadPart'